 Benjamin Devaud was nervous when he arrived in Durham.
 He hadn’t been dancing for all that long and knew that many of his peers would be much more experienced.
 He says the environment that greeted him immediately dispelled his fears.

 “I thought ADF would be intimidating, but it has a purely positive energy,” he said.
 “Everyone here is incredibly supportive.”

-A student at the University of Idaho in Moscow, Idaho, Devaud had his first brush with dancing back in high school when he was trying to prepare for the prom.
+A student at the University of Idaho, located in Moscow, Idaho, Devaud had his first brush with dancing back in high school when he was trying to prepare himself for the prom.